 "Gordon," Waller yelled.
 "Where the hell do you think youre going?"

 He held up a brochure for Lex Corp Tower.
 "This pamphlet claims that Lex Corp Tower has one of the two quantum, light-based super computers in the world.
 Its on the 30th floor.
 Thats where Im headed."

 "Oh and makes you think that anyone will be there?"

 Gordon smiled at Waller and then turned away from her.
 She knew Gordon was right but had to put on a show for the crew.
-It was all politics even here on the room of a burning city.
-"You don't know Batman like I do," he replied.
+It was all politics even here on the roof of a burning city.
+"You dont know Batman like I do," he replied.

 Blue Beetle was in his moment of glory as he sat at the controls of the Lex Corp computer.
 Batman was smart to recruit Beetle for his crew.
 Few men would try to navigate a computer with cutting-edge technology and use it to search for dirt on its owner.
 It was a difficult task but one suited for him.

 "Yknow, Prometheus," he said.
 "I have to admit youre right about the Matrix Generation being the scene.
 I mean, when we took down those guards outside it was like something out of the movie.
 There must have been what 30, 40 guards plus those two bodyguards for Luthor.
 We were walking on walls, crunching bones, breaking doors.
 Dude, you have got to teach me those moves."

 The only response was the CD burner recording every evil deed and deal committed by Lex Luthor in the past ten years.
 The burner ejected the CD with a sigh.
 "Whats the matter, Pro.
 You afraid of having fun with the Beetle?"